vinser/flibgolite-docs/site/content/en/docs/guide.md

 Place the executable `flibgolite` in any folder where you have read, write and execute permissions.

 ## Install and start
-Although __FLibGoLite__ program can be run from command line, the preferred setup is program to be installed as a system service running in background that will automaticaly start after power on or reboot.
+Although __FLibGoLite__ program can be run from command line, the preferred setup is program to be installed as a system service running in background that will automatically start after power on or reboot.

 Before use, you need to complete three steps: __install__, __start__, and __check the status__ of the service.
-Service installation and control requires administrator priveleges.
+Service installation and control requires administrator privileges.

 {{< nav id="links-1" type="tabs" fade="true" >}}
 {{< nav-item header="OS:" disabled=true />}}